Stereo Styles: Chronology of physical treatment

-It is also thought that the ten different hairstyles represent a chronology that correlates to changes in physical condition and treatment.
-This layout is important to note particularly because black women were not being used in advertisement, especially for the hairstyles or personality traits that made them unique.
+It is also thought that the ten different hairstyles represent a chronology correlating to changes in physical condition and treatment.
+This layout is important to note, particularly because black women were not being used in advertisements, especially for the hairstyles or personality traits that made them unique.
 Similarly, the public was not avidly following the African American movement, making the transformation of hairstyles a message to society that things are beginning to change.
-Through both the transformative hairstyles and playful descriptors, a suggestion of black women’s efforts to make it in the professional work world shines through.
-This piece is meant to empower young black women to succeed in modern America but also emphasizes the presence of racial controversies that need to be made aware of.
+Through the transformative hairstyles and playful descriptors, a suggestion of black women's efforts to make it in the professional work world shines through.
+This piece is meant to empower young black women to succeed in modern America, but also emphasizes the presence of racial controversies that need to be made aware of.